plasticanu/android_sagp/Report.md

    * Reasons:
      * Inserting items takes O(1) time which is faster than the potential O(n) time complexity of ArrayList.
      * The both User (Username) and Post (PostId) data have unique identifier for each item so accessing by index is not needed.
+     * The number of tokens in the whole post file might be too large for a list to handle it efficiently.

 4. *HashMap*